OskarRadon/JS-wk1-code-review/README.md

 By **Oskar Radon**

 #### Description
 A website where the user can enter a GitHub username into a form and submit it to see names and descriptions of that person's public repositories.
+View the site [here](http://oskarradon.github.io/JS-wk1-code-review/).

 #### Technologies Used
 Sass, jQuery